Also known as Rudbeckia nitida, R. graminifolia, R. auriculata, R.riloba

 USDA zones are based on minimum winter temperatures

 Multiple species are native to Florida.
-Please choose those that are consistent with your area.
+Most are attractive and many are easy to grow.
+This is a catch-all for species not listed individually.
+Please choose those that are appropriate for your area.